Health Indicator Report of Refugee arrivals

 How Do We Compare With the U.S.?More than two million refugees have arrived in the U.S. since the Federal Refugee Act of 1980 was established.
 These arrivals were primarily from Southeast Asia and the Soviet Union in the 1970s and 1980s during the Cold War period, followed by Europe in the 1990s during the Balkans period, and now a growing number from Africa in the 2000s during the civil conflict and from the Middle East as a result of the current conflict.
 Utah has resettled over 15,000 refugee cases since 1995 and ranks 24th in refugee arrivals.

-What Is Being Done?The primary goal of the Utah Department of Health Refugee Health Program is to offer health screening related services to all newly arriving refugees in Utah.
+What Is Being Done?The primary goal of the Utah Department of Health and Human Services Refugee Health Program is to offer health screening related services to all newly arriving refugees and newcomers in Utah.
 This is accomplished by working closely with the refugee resettlement agencies and with the health screening clinics and providers.